gelvinp/rcalc/README.md

 ### Arch Linux

-RCalc has an official package in the AUR, simply install `rcalc` with your preferred AUR helper.
+RCalc has an official package in the AUR, simply install `rcalc` with your preferred AUR helper, or [download the PKGBUILD here](https://github.com/gelvinp/rcalc/releases/latest).
 The AUR package enables opening the graphical frontend from your launcher through the `.desktop` file, and opening the terminal version from a console by running `rcalc`.

 ### Debian